 This is a follow up story for Origen RV Accessories LTD..
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 We are the team behind RV SnapPad, the world’s only permanent jack pad.
 A new consumer product category in the RV industry, permanent jack pads caught on with passionate RV enthusiasts pretty quickly, and we’ve been busy iterating the main product across RV types since launching.

 Originally a direct-to-consumer brand, we went to omnichannel in 2018, selling across other online re-sellers as well as RV retailers and dealers.